 Black Seed has multiple locations around the city and its bagels are big, fat, and fluffy.
 And they, unlike many NYC bagel institutions who scoff at this idea, will actually allow you to toast your bagel.
 (Worth noting if you like that!)

-Baz Bagels (For Perfect Pumpernickel Bagels & Cheeky Nomenclature)
+Baz Bagel (For Perfect Pumpernickel Bagels & Cheeky Nomenclature)

 Baz Bagel is a quirky and fun Little Italy gem that really is one of downtown’s best-kept secrets.
 We love the chalkboard menus, twinkly lights, and vintage photos of Barbara Streisand.
 Most importantly, this aesthetically pleasing outpost serves excellent pumpernickel bagels, which are exceedingly hard to find outside the city.